acicts/BITS22/README.md

  - sweetalert2
  - sass

-We also used some internal technologies in this code which are not showed in this list.
+We also used some internal technologies in this code that are not shown in this list.

 ## How to run the code
 This code is mainly made using express.
-Please refer below about how to run this code correctly.
+Please refer below to how to run this code correctly.

  1. First download ```Git``` from here: ```https://git-scm.com/downloads```.
 If you already installed, skip this step.
  1. Clone this repository by running below command or downloading the zip file for the code.